 People are more likely to read and share your content if it provides real value to them.”

-While your content can—and should—promote ideas, discussion and interest in your industry, blog, or business, it should also answer questions readers may have and offer them information they may find useful.
+Your content can—and should—promote ideas, discussion and interest in your industry, blog, or business.
+It should also answer questions readers may have and offer them information they may find useful.
 Visitor value alone can bring people back to your site, get your content shared, improve your engagement metrics and potentially drive website conversions and sales.

 Sales Generation – Value Reason #4